JankariTech/blog/src/assets/githubAction/runPlaywrightOnCI.md

           wait-for-it -h localhost -p 8080 -t 10 wait-for-it -h localhost -p 3000 -t 10

-      - name: Install playwright and run web-ui tests
+      - name: Run UI tests
-        run: |
-          npx playwright install
+        id: test-ui
-          npm run test:e2e tests
+        run: npm run test:e2e tests

+      - name: Upload trace results
+        if: ${{ failure() && steps.test-ui.conclusion == 'failure' }}
+        uses: actions/upload-artifact@v6
+        with:
+          path: |
+            trace-results/*.zip
+            retention-days: 30
 ```

-## 🔍 What this Workflow Does?
+## 🔍 What does this workflow do?
-This GitHub Actions file runs when you push to the `master` branch or create a pull request to `master`
+This GitHub Actions file runs when you push to the `master` branch or create a pull request to `master`.

-It has one job called `run-Restro-project` with these steps:
+It has one job called `e2e-UI-tests` with these steps:
 1. **Checkout repo code** - Gets the project code from GitHub.
-2. **Set up node** - Installs Node.js version 20.
+2. **Set up node** - Installs Node.js version 24.
+3. **Install dependencies** - Installs the project dependencies and Playwright browsers.
+4. **JS lint** - Runs the linter to check for code quality issues.
+If linting fails, it will print a custom error message and exit with a failure status.
-3. **Run the project** - Starts the Vue app, and starts the backend using json-server.
+5. **Run the project** - Starts the Vue app and the backend using json-server.
-4. **Wait for services** - Waits for the frontend (port 8080) and backend (port 3000) to be ready.
+6. **Wait for services** - Waits for the frontend (port 8080) and backend (port 3000) to be ready.
-5. **Install playwright and run web-ui tests** - Installs Playwright and runs e2e tests to check if the UI works properly.
+7. **Run UI tests** - Runs the UI tests using Playwright.
+8. **Upload trace results** - If the UI tests fail, it uploads the Playwright trace results as an artifact that can be downloaded from the GitHub Actions interface.
+The trace files will be retained for 30 days.

+## 📥 How to Download and View Trace Files?
+If your tests fail in CI, you can download the trace files to see what went wrong:
+1. Go to your GitHub repository
+2. Click on the **Actions** tab
+3. Select the failed workflow run
+4. Scroll down to the **Artifacts** section at the bottom of the page
+5. Click on the artifact name to download the trace files (they will be in a `.zip` file)
+6. Extract the downloaded `.zip` file
+7. Open the trace file using one of these methods:
+   - Drag and drop the trace file into [trace.playwright.dev](https://trace.playwright.dev)
+   - Or run this command locally: `npx playwright show-trace path/to/trace.zip`

+The trace viewer will show you step-by-step what happened during the test, including screenshots, network requests, and console logs.

 ## 📝 Conclusion
-Using GitHub Actions to run your Playwright UI tests ensures your app is always tested in a clean, repeatable environment.
-It helps catch bugs early, improves collaboration, and keeps your project in a healthy state.
+Using GitHub Actions to run your Playwright tests means your app is tested automatically in a clean environment every time you make changes.
+It helps find bugs early, makes teamwork easier, and keeps your project stable.

+> CI tests turn "hope it works" into "we know it works."